Estate Planning

 A family trust with shares in a Canadian corporation can benefit from the dividend tax credit.
 When your family trust becomes eligible for dividends, you can claim the dividend tax credit and reduce the amount you pay as tax for the dividend income.
 The dividend tax credit is among the tax benefits because it prevents double taxation on corporate profits as it appreciates that the corporation had already paid income tax before distribution.

 The main aim of this rule is to prevent indefinite deferral of capital gains tax on property held within a trust.
-So, you must decide when the trust should be wound up to avoid excessive tax burden.
+The trust can continue after the 21-year mark, with subsequent deemed dispositions every 21 years thereafter.
 A trustee can prevent excessive loss of assets from capital gains tax by:

 Asset protection: When you transfer your assets to a family trust (discretionary), you protect it from lawsuits, creditors, and other unforeseeable claims.
 Since you transferred the asset to the trust, it does not belong to you or the beneficiaries.
-No individual or entity can ask for it as payment for legal judgments or to satisfy a debt.
+Once assets are placed in a discretionary family trust, they are shielded from legal claims, creditor demands, and financial liabilities.

 As an estate planning tool, a family trust secures your loved ones’ future and helps you minimize your tax liability, protect your assets, and avoid probate.
 Choosing a trustworthy and reliable trustee ensures you acquire superior asset management services before and after your demise.